 Increasing Customer Satisfaction Through Positive Customer Experiences

 Every interaction we have creates a story.
 If you checked into a motel, bought lunch at a restaurant, signed up for a service, or paid a bill today, you likely have a story about that experience.
 It may be positive, it may be negative, it may be neutral, but if asked, you probably have a story to tell.
 Now here is a painful truth.
 We don’t usually remember or share the good experiences.
 But we sure remember and share the bad ones.
+That's where customer service training can make a significant difference.

 Here is my personal customer service story, and it is certainly not a positive one.
 Each time I speak on this subject I point out that I think public utilities do a pretty good job at customer service.
 This investor-owned utility, however, failed completely.
 The year was 1988, I remember that because that is the year I got married.
 The date was February 2.
 It was a Tuesday.
 I had just moved back to my hometown with a new job and an upcoming wedding.
 During lunch, I visited my local, nationally known cable company to request service.
 I was renting an apartment and the service provision was already in place, so it was simply a matter of screwing the coax connector back into the splitter near the back door.
 After collecting my personal information and package request, the conversation continued as follows: